 For your default Expenses, the Wizard generates a single item, with 2 Age Ranges.
 Age Ranges are a handy way of defining a single item that changes over different parts of your life.
 In this example, the first Age Range spans until your estimated Retirement Age, and the second goes from Retirement Age to the End Age of your Trajectory, as illustrated below:

-Why use Ranges rather that creating separate Items?
+Why use Ranges rather than creating separate Items?
 Because ranges prevent you from accidentally overlapping Ages, and it makes "what-if" analysis far easier when your Trajectory becomes more complex.

 The Wizard calculates the Expense Amount in the first range by subtracting your monthly savings from your monthly income.
 The second range is simply a 15% reduction of those expenses (since most folks spend less during their Retirement years).

 Again, these are merely estimates to get you started.
 You should enter your own unique Expenses here, such as those that recur monthly (like utilities, food, entertainment, etc.) and those with specific Start and End Ages (such as a mortgage, car payment, college, etc.)

 We recommend entering recurring expenses as a single Expense Item.
 You can detail what specific expenses are represented by clicking on the make Group button.

-Expenses with specific Start/End Ages should be entered individually in order to more accurately calculate their financial impact — examples of both types of Expenses are shown below — the Item "Base Expenses" consists of a Group of different monthly expenses:
+Expenses with specific Start/End Ages should be entered individually in order to more accurately calculate their financial impact — examples of both types of Expenses are shown below — the Item "Basic Expenses" consists of a Group of different monthly expenses:

 Again, there's much more to know about Expenses, so do read the Modeling Expenses Guide.